-The Other Items category includes property, plant and equipment and accrued tax.
+The Other Items category includes property, plant, equipment, accrued tax and VAT.
 A risk weight of 100% was applied to Other Items.
+As at 31 December 2018, credit ratings were used only for the Institutions asset class, since all exposures under the Corporate Asset Class were unrated.